 Shamsul- Amin Pirzada

-LANDIKOTAL: The teaching staff has contributed and started work on tube wail digging in the premises of a state-run school in Landikotal to get rid of decade-long water issue.
+LANDIKOTAL: The teaching staff has contributed and started work on tube wail digging in the premises of a state-run school in Landikotal to get rid of a decade-long water issue.

 Before the merger of Fata into Khyber Pakhtoonkhwa, the Agency political administration use to help the school and supply free water to the school on daily basis, Haneef said.
-But after the Fata reforms, he said the assistance that had been provided to the school by political administration stopped.
+But after the Fata reforms, he said the assistance that had been provided to the school by the political administration stopped.

 The principal said due to lacking drinking water in the school, they were compelled to close the school before the fixed time period in hot weather.
 Such circumstances were leading to waste the precious time of the school students, Khan Wazir added.